bradfrost/atomic-design/chapter-4.md

 chapterTitle: Chapter 4
 permalink: /chapter-4/
 ---

+Talk is cheap.
+And up until now, we've been doing a whole lotta talkin'.
+That's not to say it hasn't been productive talk!
+After all, we've discussed the importance of modular thinking, we've introduced a methodology for crafting deliberate UI design systems, and we've introduced tools for creating effective pattern libraries.

+But this is where the rubber meets the road.
+Where we roll up our sleeves and put all of this theory into practice.

+- Why
+- What
+- When
+- Where
+- Who
+- How

 ## When to establish a pattern library
 - Anytime
 - Often associated with a design or redesign project, replatforming to a different URL.